zuenurina/Odd-Even-Stacks/README.md

 # Odd-Even-Stacks

+A program to determine whether the number entered is even or odd by implementing Stack.

 1. Function analysis(): This function is used to display,
     • type of data for each value (even or odd) in stack.
     • total even value in stack.